hynek/structlog/docs/loggers.rst

    The class to save your context in.
    Particularly useful for `thread-local context storage <thread-local>`.

-   Since Python 3.6+ and PyPy have ordered dictionaries, the default is a plain `dict`.
+   Since all supported Python versions have ordered dictionaries, the default is a plain `dict`.

 Additionally, the following arguments are allowed too: